 But I also want to tell you that it’s not easy.
 In this post I’ll give you some cautions, and then I’ll tell you how to make money blogging.
 Yup, I’ll tell you how to blog for a living.
 Like any other job, it takes a ton of hard work.
 But it’s possible.

 Before I start, let me say that blogging is not the only way to make money online.
-I’ll write more about other ways in the future—but there are a lot!
+But it’s still one of my favorites!